Vickers Wellington: Production

 The geodetic design took longer to build than comparable aircraft using the more conventional monocoque approach, leading to some criticism of the Wellington.
 In addition it was difficult to cut holes in the fuselage for access or equipment fixtures; to aid manufacturing, the Leigh light was deployed through the mounting for the absent FN9 ventral turret.

+The Gloster and AWA contracts were transferred to shadow factories in the north-west.
 In the late 1930s, Vickers built Wellingtons at a rate of one per day at Weybridge and 50 a month at Broughton in North Wales.
 Many of the employees on the production lines were only semi-skilled and new to aircraft construction.
 Peak wartime production in 1942 saw monthly rates of 70 at Weybridge, 130 at Broughton and 102 at Blackpool.
 Shadow factories were set up to produce parts for the Wellington all over the British Isles.

 In October 1943, as a propaganda and morale-boosting exercise, workers at Broughton gave up their weekend to build Wellington number LN514 rushed by the clock.
 The bomber was assembled in 23 hours 50 minutes, and took off after 24 hours 48 minutes, beating the record of 48 hours set by a factory in California.
 Each Wellington was usually built within 60 hours.
 It was filmed for the Ministry of Information for a newsreel Worker's Week-End, and was broadcast in both Britain and America.
 It was the first time in aviation history that an aircraft manufacturer anywhere in the world had attempted such a feat with a metal aircraft of this scale.

 A total of 180 Wellington Mk I aircraft were built; 150 for the RAF and 30 for the Royal New Zealand Air Force (RNZAF) (which were transferred to the RAF on the outbreak of war and used by 75 Squadron).
 In October 1938, the Mk I entered service with 9 Squadron.
 The Wellington was initially outnumbered by the Handley Page Hampden (also ordered by the Ministry to B.9/32) and the Armstrong Whitworth Whitley (to B.34/3 for a 'night' bomber) but outlasted both rival aircraft in service.
 The Wellington went on to be built in 16 variants and two post-war training conversions.
 The number of Wellingtons built totalled 11,462 of all versions, a greater quantity produced than any other British bomber.
 On 13 October 1945, the last Wellington to be produced rolled out.